 Having credit card debt is a life sucker.
 There is nothing about maintaining credit card debt that is enjoyable.

 And I'm sick of feeling like we are always behind.
 I hate seeing negative account balances.
-Having to always discuss how we are going to cut costs to pay down our credit card debt is depressing.
+Having always to discuss how we are going to cut costs to pay down our credit card debt is depressing.
 It is not an enjoyable way to live, and I'm no longer making excuses in how that is “normal.”
 Even if most households have a ton of credit card debt, I'm no longer accepting that has to be how our future looks indefinitely.

 Have you struggled with credit card debt?
 Where are you at in the process of wiping it out?